Apple iPad notes

 ## How I use iPads

-I use iPads for drawing - but mostly when I am at not my desk or when I am mobile.
-Otherwise when sitting at my desk I prefer to use a pen tablet or pen display.
+I use iPads for drawing - but mostly when I am not at my desk or when I am mobile.
+Otherwise, when sitting at my desk, I prefer to use a pen tablet or pen display.

 I use these iPad models with an Apple Pencil 2: